danielkick/snowflake/README.md

 # snowflake
-A small library to create simple procedurally generated snowflakes.
+`snowflake` is a little package to create simple procedurally generated snowflakes.